This was originally published in March, 2016.

 It’s also communication for me, and it’s how I navigate and interact with the world.
 I am highly skilled at this, one of the few things that I can lay honest-to-God claim to being a real pro at.

 But unlike the girl in “Can You Read My Lips”, I don’t know ASL fluently.
-ASL is not a freeing form of expression for me because I can’t have a real conversation in ASL.
+ASL is not a freeing form of expression for me because I can’t have a real, deep conversation in ASL.
 I speak and understand Japanese* better than I can communicate with my own hands in a language that is meant for me and my own.

 I am deaf.
 I am living between two worlds – the world of the hearing and the world of the Deaf**(who communicate primarily through ASL).
 If I knew ASL fluently, I’d have a place in both worlds and know of the freedom that they speak of with signed communication in “Can You Read My Lips”.